Help us improve your experience.

 • Prevents single device failure that results in a loss of connectivity.

-• Provides high availability between devices when connecting branch and remote site links to larger corporate offices.
-By leveraging the chassis cluster feature, enterprises can ensure connectivity in the event of device or link failure.
+• Delivers high availability between devices when connecting branch and remote site links to larger corporate offices.

 Chassis Cluster Functionality